dumbo-legacy/sfEfTask/README.md

 sfEfTask
 ========

-The sfEfTask is a symfony library that allows us execute symfony commands in runtime
+The sfEfTask is a symfony library that allows us execute symfony task in runtime